 - Lack of fee transparency for crypto trades — While Robinhood claims free crypto trading, they historically applied a spread fee, and currently generate revenue through volume rebates from trading venues on crypto.

 Robinhood is a free online app that can be downloaded for either iOS or Android.
 You can quickly sign up with a username and password, and then provide personal information (just like opening a bank account) to complete your account creation.

 Robinhood offers a free stock to all new users who sign up and link a bank account or debit card.
 You’ll receive a specified cash value reward amount between $5 and $200 (Robinhood notes 98% of people get a value between $5 to $10), which you can then use to purchase your gift stock or fractional share of a stock from a list of 20 of America’s leading companies.
 If you’re not happy with the list of the companies provided, you can sell your gift stock three trading days after you claim it.
 You can then use the proceeds to invest in another company you prefer or even withdraw the proceeds (after a 30 day window).
 Terms and conditions apply.

 To fund your account, you will need to link a bank account and initiate a transfer.
 Linking an account is easy; just select your bank from a list and enter your login details.
 If your bank isn’t on the list, you may need to manually enter the details and verify the account by confirming two micro-deposits.

 Once the account is linked and money is transferred, Robinhood offers up to $1,000, depending on your transfer, instantly to begin trading while waiting for the rest of the transfer to clear.

-While Robinhood ads tout “no fees,” this is not entirely true.
-Robinhood offers “commission-free” trading, but that just means Robinhood doesn’t collect a commission on trades.
+Robinhood offers “commission-free” trading on stocks, ETFs, options, and crypto trades.
+However, that just means Robinhood doesn’t collect a commission on trades.
 There are third-party fees associated with trading, including: